khaiowo/Thalindor/Technology in elyndros 1e73e8a5a27e80789e44d6d95fe8caba.md

-# Technology in elyndros
+# Technology in Thalindor

 Owner: Phntm Drknss

 ---

-Despite being a world of sorcery, titans, and divine forces, Elyndros is not without its own technological marvels—though its development is wildly uneven across regions.
+Despite being a world of sorcery, titans, and divine forces, Thalindor is not without its own technological marvels—though its development is wildly uneven across regions.
 The fusion of magic and machine has produced astonishing results in some places and terrifying horrors in others.

 ---
 1. Key Technological Regions